BJP, AAP spreading hatred in society: Rahul Gandhi

 "The finance minister is not ready to say how many youngsters got employment.
 She said I will not say it as Rahul Gandhi will ask me questions," the Congress MP said as he slammed Finance Minister Nirmala Sitharaman's budget speech in Parliament as "hollow".

-He also targeted the Centre for slashing corporate tax and claimed that loans worth Rs 3.5 lakh crore were waived of 15 crony capitalists.
+He also targeted the Centre for slashing corporate tax and claimed that loans worth Rs 3.5 lakh crore were waived off 15 crony capitalists.

 "In my next speech, I will take out a list of how many projects Adani has been given by Modi.
 Airports and ports have been handed over.
 You will see Adani's and Ambani's names everywhere.
 This is not Narendra Modi's government, but a government of Adani and Ambani.
 Only 15 people benefit from it," Gandhi said.